KVSGVinayak11/Sentiment-Analysis-of-Social-Media-Posts/README.md

 ## Results
 The model achieves high accuracy in classifying tweet sentiments, demonstrating the effectiveness of LSTM-based architectures for sentiment analysis tasks on Twitter data.

+## Deployment
+This project includes a sentiment analysis model deployed using Gradio for an interactive web interface.
+The deployment enables real-time sentiment predictions from user input, leveraging a pre-trained TensorFlow model and tokenizer.
+Gradio simplifies hosting, making the app accessible locally or via shareable links for easy testing and demonstration.